Is Summer Aid Available?

 How Does It Work?

-- Your will be considered for any unused Federal Direct Loan you have left from the 2018/2019 academic year.
-You must be enrolled at least half time (6 units - undergraduate and teaching credential students, 4 units - Graduate students) to be considered.
+- Any unused Federal Direct Loan you have left from the 2019/2020 academic year.
+You must be enrolled at least half time (6 units - undergraduate and teaching credential students, 4 units - Graduate students).

-- Satisfactory Academic Progress for Spring 2019 will have to be reviewed before we release summer financial aid.
-Summer financial aid will begin disbursing the week of May 27th to those who qualify and weekly thereafter.
+- Summer financial aid will begin disbursing the week of May 26th to those who qualify and weekly thereafter.

 - Your summer financial aid award may not cover all of your summer tuition fees.
 Any balance due to the University must be paid immediately.
 Fees, housing obligations and other costs (except parking) are deducted from your financial aid refund.